 On May 8, 2013 the Iron County Forestry department granted LCO Treaty Harvest and Education Camp host Melvin Gasper a Native American Gathering permit to gather plant materials and tap trees for syrup, and a firewood permit to collect down trees on Iron County forest lands.
 Both permits are valid through December 31, 2013.

+According to the official minutes of the May 14 meeting, the committee voted unanimously, “authorizing Joe (Iron County Forester) to work with Corporate Counsel, Michael Pope, to write a land use permit for Lac Courte Oreilles members and their guests for camping, harvesting and educational purposes.
+The permit will also address sanitation issues and be one year in length.”
 An official statement by camp organizers says the camp was established, “to make a presence in the Penokee Hills and do research in the region… To host LCO tribal members and other guests who are doing an inventory of resources, trail blazing, archaeology work and harvesting.”
 Over one thousand people have signed the visitors’ book at the camp since it opened last spring.

 Rebecca Kemble reports for The Progressive magazine and website.
 She also participates when she can in the Solidarity Sing Along.